mcleod-ideafix/zx81putil/README.md

 # zx81putil

-zx81putil is a commandline utility aided to perform some operations with fiels that contains software for the Sinclair ZX81 computer.
+zx81putil is a commandline utility aided to perform some operations with files that contain software for the Sinclair ZX81 computer.

 These operations include: